 TheSwitch is dedicated to informing British energy consumers on how their gas and electricity is produced, brought to their homes and the companies involved in billing or metering their consumption.
 At the same time understanding the benefits of renewable energy helps UK consumers make the right decision in supporting an energy independent and sustainable future.
+Our latest energy guides can be found above.

 Gas and electricity providers